SeineAle/daytona-md/daytona2.md

 ```sh
 npm run dev
 ```
-With Daytona, the setup process is simplified and automated, ensuring consistent and secure development environments, enabling you to focus on coding.
+We saw how Daytona simplifies and automates the setup process, ensuring consistent and secure development environments, thereby streamlining and reducing the complexities of development.

 ### How Daytona Simplifies Development Environments

-Daytona streamlines the process of setting up development environments by automatically creating a `.devcontainer` folder.
+Daytona streamlines the process of setting up development environments by leveraging a `.devcontainer` folder.
 This folder contains configuration files that ensure all necessary dependencies and plugins are installed and configured correctly, providing a consistent and hassle-free setup.

 #### The `.devcontainer` Folder and `devcontainer.json`